Cat anatomy: Digestive system

 The digestion system of cats begins with their sharp teeth and abrasive tongue papillae, which help them tear meat, which is most, if not all, of their diet.
-Cats naturally do not have a diet high in carbohydrates, and therefore, their saliva doesn't contain the enzyme amylase.
+Cats naturally do not have a diet high in carbohydrates, and therefore, their saliva does not contain the enzyme amylase.
 Food moves from the mouth through the esophagus and into the stomach.
 The gastrointestinal tract of domestic cats contains a small cecum and unsacculated colon.
-The cecum while similar to dogs, doesn't have a coiled cecum.
+The cecum while similar to dogs, does not have a coiled cecum.

 The stomach of the cat can be divided into distinct regions of motor activity.
 The proximal end of the stomach relaxes when food is digested.
 While food is being digested this portion of the stomach either has rapid stationary contractions or a sustained tonic contraction of muscle.
 These different actions result in either the food being moved around or the food moving towards the distal portion of the stomach.
 The distal portion of the stomach undergoes rhythmic cycles of partial depolarization.
 This depolarization sensitizes muscle cells so they are more likely to contract.
 The stomach is not only a muscular structure, it also serves a chemical function by releasing hydrochloric acid and other digestive enzymes to break down food.

 Food moves from the stomach into the small intestine.
 The first part of the small intestine is the duodenum.
 As food moves through the duodenum, it mixes with bile, a fluid that neutralizes stomach acid and emulsifies fat.
 The pancreas releases enzymes that aid in digestion so that nutrients can be broken down and pass through the intestinal mucosa into the blood and travel to the rest of the body.
-The pancreas doesn't produce starch processing enzymes because cats don't eat a diet high in carbohydrates.
+The pancreas does not produce starch processing enzymes because cats do not eat a diet high in carbohydrates.
 Since the cat digests low amounts of glucose, the pancreas uses amino acids to trigger insulin release instead.